laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

     </div>

-A complete example of an advanced idtracker.ai command could be:
+An example of an advanced idtracker.ai command could be:

 .. code-block:: bash